3raxton/ForeignIpsum/Contributing.md

   * Choose the file that has the language you are adding to and add to the end of the first line before the last quotation mark.
   * Add the text you added and its translation to the [README](https://github.com/3raxton/ForeignIpsum#writers--supported-languages) along with your name and the link to a social profile if you prefer.
     * Please follow the same formatting as previous languages.
-  * Commit your changes and submit a pull request.
+  * Commit your changes when necessary and submit a pull request.
 I will review then merge or deny it.
 Cheers!
+  * Please feel free to email me if you have questions or comments
+    * hello@braxtonhuff.com